emanuelosva/terapi-schedule/README.md

 ## About the project

 This project take part of [Terapify](https://www.terapify.com) Backend Challenge.
-The correct appoiments scheduling is crucial to ensure a great services to users and psychologists.
-This application is a my personal solution to cover this service.
+The correct appoiments scheduling is crucial to ensure a great services to patients and psychologists.
+This application is my personal solution to cover this service.

 ## Author